Documents to download

 Short Money – funding to support opposition parties – was introduced in 1975.
+It is provided by the House of Commons and recorded in the Electoral Commission donation database as public funding.

-Short Money is made available to all opposition parties in the House of Commons that secured either two seats, or one seat and more than 150,000 votes, at the previous General Election.
+Short Money is made available to all opposition parties in the House of Commons that secured either two seats, or one seat and more than 150,000 votes, at the previous general election.
 Short Money is not available to parties whose Members have not sworn the oath.
 A separate analogous scheme, Representative Money, was introduced in 2006 for parties whose Members had not taken the oath.

 The Short Money scheme has three components: